Zhang-Feiran/ERiSS/content/unit_1/chapter_1_1/ordinary_human_inquiry.md

 - What are some lasting impacts of the exploration to date?

 ### Activity 2a: Personal Inquiry
-Individually and with the help of platforms such as Padlet(R), share one of your personal inquiry examples with a focus on the following aspects:
+Individually and with the help of platforms such as [Padlet](www.padlet.com), share one of your personal inquiry examples with a focus on the following aspects:
 - motivation(s) behind your inquiry
 - approach(es) to your inquiry
 - challenge(s) encountered